theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 Coming to Article 35A, one of the paragraphs in the Instrument of Accession protects the rights of the domiciles of Jammu & Kashmir.
 Article 35A is almost a repetition of it.
 Which brings us to the question, did it matter that Article 35A got scrapped?

-Another point to note is that Article 370 is not technically "gone"; the case now is that the state of Jammu and Kashmir is no more a special state.
-If Article 370 were no more, Jammu and Kashmir may no more be ours.
-No, not that J&K will want to separate, but because Article 370 is the single little thread that joins Jammu and Kashmir to us, if the Instrument of Accession and the authority of Maharaja Hari Singh comes into question.
-The Article should _not_ "get scrapped".
-Remember, we have not yet held the plebiscite.
-If the people of Jammu and Kashmir choose to stay with India through the plebiscite, then, there would be no need of Article 370 for Jammu and Kashmir to be part of India.

 ## The story of Assemblies

 We talk of two terms: _Constituent Assembly_, and _Legislative Assembly_.
 In simple terms, the constituent assembly formulates the constitution, and dissolves; the legislative assembly then takes over.